dsmilne3/ai-video-analyzer/QUICKSTART.md

 **Slow transcription**

 - Whisper runs on CPU by default
-- For faster processing: use a Mac with Apple Silicon or add GPU support
+- For faster processing: use a Mac with Apple Silicon, or enable GPU acceleration:
+  - **Docker**: Run `./run_gpu.sh` for automatic GPU detection
+  - **Native**: GPU acceleration available on NVIDIA/AMD GPUs and Apple Silicon

 ## Next Steps